 Step 1: Finds out whether assets are capital assets; In case of capital assets, it is chargeable in income from capital gain.

-Step 2: Find out the nature of capital gain whether it is short term capital gain or long term capital gain.
+Step 2: Find out the nature of capital gain, whether it is short term capital gain or long term capital gain.
 The period of holding of assets defines the nature of capital gain.
-For each class of assets holding period is different for long term capital gain or loss.
-For example- in case of immovable property 24 months for long term holding & less than this is short term holding.
+For each class of assets holding period is different for long term capital gain or Loss.
+For example- in the case of immovable property, 24 months for long term holding & less than this is short term holding.

 Step 3: Find out the consideration as per the provision of income tax.

 Step 4: Calculation of the cost of acquisition or index cost of acquisition.
-In case the asset is a long term asset than for calculation of the cost of acquisition indexation is required.
-In case the cost of acquisition is not identifiable then it is required to calculate the deemed cost of acquisition.
+In case the asset is a long-term asset, then for calculation of the cost of acquisition, indexation is required.
+In case the cost of acquisition is not identifiable, then it is required to calculate the deemed cost of acquisition.

-Step 5: In case any expenses made for the acquisition of assets or any expenses made after acquisition of assets like improvement in assets that expenses will be considered while calculating capital gain/loss.
+Step 5: In case any expenses are made for the acquisition of assets or any expenses made after the acquisition of assets like improvement in assets, that expenses will be considered while calculating capital gain/Loss.

-Step 6: In case any expenses made for the transfer of assets that expenses will also be considered in the calculation.
+Step 6: In case any expenses are made for the transfer of assets, that expenses will also be considered in the calculation.

 Let us understand the example in detail: